-The Canyon Creek project is designed incorporating two small off-stream water reservoirs – one atop the hill by Obed mine, the other at the bottom not far from the Athabasca River.
+The Canyon Creek project - located about 13km from Hinton, Alberta, Canada - is designed incorporating two small off-stream water reservoirs – one atop the hill by Obed mine, the other at the bottom not far from the Athabasca River.

 These two man-made lakes will be connected by a pipeline with pumps, turbines and generating equipment near the bottom reservoir in a powerhouse.

 The reservoirs are to be man-made, not using the existing lakes or water bodies in the area.